spaceandtimelabs/sxt-proof-of-sql/CONTRIBUTING.md

 3. Follow our [Coding Rules](#rules).

-4. Run the entire test suite to ensure tests are passing.
+4. <a name="test-suite"></a>Run the entire test suite to ensure tests are passing.

     ```shell
     cargo test --all-features
     ```

-5. Run the following code quality checks locally so that the code is not only correct but also clean.
+5. <a name="code-quality-checks"></a>Run the following code quality checks locally so that the code is not only correct but also clean.

     ```shell
     cargo fmt --all -- --config imports_granularity=Crate,group_imports=One --check
     cargo clippy --all-targets --all-features -- -D warnings
-    cargo +nightly udeps --all-targets
     ```

 6. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.